nicitaacom/23_store/app/actions/dev_readme.md

 I use this action to show all tickets in `DesktopSidebar.tsx` and `MobileSidebar.tsx` I pass in these components as a prop data that I got from DB during SSR `/support/tickets/layout.tsx` - component where I pass these props

+## Usage for getTickets.ts

+This action required to get amount of unread messages I did it with ChatGPT